 Some foundries may pay you a percentage of each sale, whether it was made directly off the website or through another distribution channel.
 Other foundries pay a percentage of a wholesale price.
 In that case, your revenue from a particular sale will depend on the number of channels through which the sale was made.
 The more parties involved, the less money you get.

 After you’ve invested time and effort into creating a font, you wouldn’t want it to be buried in oblivion.
 So, working with a popular and trustworthy foundry may be the optimal choice for an ambitious type designer.
 Just make sure your font meets the quality standards of that foundry and is unique enough to compete with other fonts in the foundry library.

 - You will hand over all marketing and customer care to the foundry.
-They will also deal will resellers for you.
+They will also deal with resellers for you.

 - Foundries have big customer bases and websites with huge traffic.
 Your fonts will be seen and bought more often.

 - You can focus on creating new fonts without having to handle any administrative tasks.

-- You are still free to set your own schedule, choose which fonts to work on and how to price them.
+- You are still free to set your schedule, choose which fonts to work on, and how to price them.

 The best thing a foundry gives to a font designer is the opportunity to have passive income from every sale of that font.